Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Jennifer Brooks from Fresno, CA

 Cut a piece of 3/4 inch PVC pipe to make a ring approximately 1/8 inch thick.
 Sand the rough edges and you're good to go.
 Slip a pair of adult socks through the hole and throw in the dirty clothes basket.

 I think it's safe to bet that we've all lost a sock or two before in our lifetime.
 We come home from a hard day, rip off those socks, and toss them in the hamper, where they get mixed with all the other dirty clothes.
 And somewhere between the wash cycle and the dryer, socks magically disappear!
-Well, I have found the easiest way to keep up with my socks.

 Give each family member their own mesh bag for them to keep in their rooms to place their dirty socks in.
 They go in the washer and dryer in the mesh bag.
-After laundering, each bag goes into their stack of clean clothes.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.